 Your clients are flying blind.
-When it comes to choosing an attorney most clients aren’t particularly sophisticated.
-They don’t know where to begin, what to look for or the questions they should ask.
-When it comes to evaluating an attorney, your clients don’t know what they don’t know.
+When it comes to choosing an attorney, most clients aren’t particularly sophisticated.
+They don’t know where to begin, what to look for, or the questions they should ask.
+They can’t evaluate an attorney properly because they don’t know what they don’t know.

 Here’s why their blindness is your problem.